HexaEightTeam/HexaEight-Token-Server/authorization-samples/README.md

 HexaEight Token Servers implements [CASBIN](www.casbin.org) to enforce Authorization at the first layer.
 The custom access model definition allows Token Server to accept wild card entries to allow accesss for Email Domains to be used during authorization.

-Before you begin this section, you will need to have the below two information
+Before you begin this section, you will need to have the below information

 Token Server Resource Name (Also referred below as tokenserver> : you can run the following command to get the Token Server Resource Name